mark0011astra/hand_mouse/README.md

 ## Overview

-This project implements a system that controls the mouse cursor using real-time hand tracking with MediaPipe Hands.
-It utilizes a Kalman filter to estimate the hand position, resulting in smooth and accurate mouse control from noisy observation data.
+#### This project implements a system that controls the mouse cursor using real-time hand tracking with MediaPipe Hands.
+Kalman filter and win32api are used for high accuracy, low latency tracking and ease of operation.

 ## Technical and Scientific Background